pickles27/fractals/README.md

 # fractals

-just messing around with fractals and the canvas api
+uses the canvas api to render the mandelbrot set.

+`npm run start`